soniaLF/MCW-Predictive-Maintenance-for-remote-field-devices/Hands-on lab/HOL step-by step - Predictive Maintenance for remote field devices.md

 It is recommended that you never check in secrets, such as connection strings, into source control.
 One way to do this is to use settings files.
 The values stored in these files mimic environment values used in production.
 The local settings file is never checked into source control.

-1. Using Visual Studio Code, open the `C:\MCW-Predictive-Maintenance-for-remote-field-devices-master\Hands-on lab\Resources\FailurePredictionFunction` folder.
+1. Using Visual Studio Code, open the `C:\MCW-Predictive-Maintenance-for-remote-field-devices-main\Hands-on lab\Resources\FailurePredictionFunction` folder.

 2. Upon opening the folder in Visual Studio Code, you may be prompted to restore unresolved dependencies.
 If this is the case, select the **Restore** button.